SignTools/SignTools/README.md

 ### Requirements

-- A server; even a Raspberry Pi will work
+- Any server; even a Raspberry Pi will work
 - Reverse proxy with valid HTTPS (self-signed will NOT work with OTA)
+- Builder system, such as a CI, that:
-- GitHub account
+  - Runs macOS
+  - Supports workflow triggers via API
+- Valid code signing profile:
-- Signing certificate (`.p12` file)
+  - Certificate (`.p12` file) and password
   - Provisioning profile (`.mobileprovision` file)

-### Service
+### Web Service

 `ios-signer-service` (this project) is a web service that you install on any server.
-The service exposes a web interface which allows the user to upload "unsigned" app files and have them signed using any of the configured signing profiles.
+The service exposes a web interface which allows the user to upload unsigned app files and have them signed using any of the configured signing profiles.
+The service offloads the signing process to a dedicate macOS builder, more on which in the next section.

 The easiest way to install the service is using the [Docker image](https://hub.docker.com/r/signtools/ios-signer-service).
 When you run the program for the first time, it will exit immediately and generate a configuration file.
 Make sure you set it appropriately.

 Inside the `save_dir` directory ("data" by default), you need to add at least one code signing profile.
 The structure is as follows: